Be Prepared with a Disaster Recovery Plan

-- Encrypt your back-ups and have it replicate to an off-site data center.
+- Encrypt your backups and have them replicate to an off-site data center.

 - Train your employees continuously.

 Knippen discussed the importance of having a training plan for your employees to help them spot red flags and prevent clicking on links within emails that can lead to malware or providing login credentials.
 The bank uses KnowBe4 to train its employees, and now as an added benefit, we can offer it free of charge to our customers.
-If you’re interested in enrolling in this easy to use online program and aiding your employees in becoming more aware of possible scams that could hurt your business, contact us today – email@example.com.
+If you’re interested in enrolling in this easy-to-use online program and aiding your employees in becoming more aware of possible scams that could hurt your business, contact us today – firstname.lastname@example.org.View more Articles